 These algorithms, which secure digital transactions on blockchain networks, rely on mathematical problems that are difficult for classical computers to solve efficiently.
 However, quantum computers can leverage their immense processing power to factor large numbers quickly, compromising the security of these encryption methods.

-Risks of Quantum Attacks on Blockchain Networksan animated model of an atom on a dark background
+Risks of Quantum Attacks on Blockchain Networks

 In the context of blockchain networks, quantum attacks could undermine the integrity and confidentiality of transactions.
 The immutability of blockchain, which is maintained through cryptographic hashing, could be compromised if quantum computers can reverse these hash functions efficiently.